 [ antonius (at) this URL ] or follow me @antoniusvdbroek.

-Although competitiveness is described at length in the strategy literature, organizing for competitiveness in digital design studios or related sectors received far less attention.
+Although strategy processes are described at length in the strategy literature, organizing for competitiveness in knowledge-based, service economies, such as digital design studios, received far less attention.

 van den Broek, A. H. (2015) Studying strategy in a pluralistic context: the applicability of actor-network theory.
 Paper presented at the British Academy of Management Conference, Portsmouth, UK

 van den Broek, A. H. (2013) Strategy development in a creative context: the case of digital design studios.
 Paper presented at the Doktorandenkolloquium Managementforschung, Freie Universität, Berlin, Germany

 van den Broek, A. H. (2013) Strategic decision-making in digital design studios.
 Paper presented at the 3rd Interreg Conference: Creative industries: think tanks for innovative practices in management, strategy and organization?, Deauville, France

 van den Broek, A. H. (2013) Strategy development in the creative industries: the case of digital design studios.
 Paper presented at the PREBEM Conference, University of Amsterdam, the Netherlands